SmarTanom/SmarTanom/README.md

 - `smartanom/asgi.py` is configured to route WebSocket connections through Channels using `AuthMiddlewareStack` and `AllowedHostsOriginValidator`.
 - For multi-worker (production) you must provide `REDIS_URL` and channels_redis will be used for channel layers.

-## Email / OTP (SendGrid)
+## Email / OTP (SMTP: Brevo)

-- The project is configured to use SendGrid API backend when `EMAIL_BACKEND` is set to `sendgrid_backend.SendgridBackend` and `SENDGRID_API_KEY` is provided.
-- For local testing you can keep `EMAIL_BACKEND=django.core.mail.backends.console.EmailBackend` to print emails to the console.
+- The project uses Django's SMTP EmailBackend.
+Configure Brevo SMTP via environment variables (see above).
+For local testing you can keep `EMAIL_BACKEND=django.core.mail.backends.console.EmailBackend` to print emails to the console.

 ## Auto-create superuser